gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 successful data transfer for enlarging or reducing the congestion window CWND (see {{RFC9260}} Section 7.2).

-It may happen that protection engine discards packets due to internal checks or because it has detected a malicious attempt.
+It may happen that Protection Operator discards packets due to internal checks or because it has detected a malicious attempt.
 As those packets do not represent what the peer sent, it is acceptable to ignore them, although in-situ modification on the path of a packet resulting in discarding due to integrity failure will leave a gap, but has to be accepted as part of the path behavior.

-The protection operator will not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.
+The Protection Operator will not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective the congestion control is exactly the same as how specified in {{RFC9260}}.